 The 16th is probably their signature hole – a long 188 yard par 3 over a pond to a raised green that is surrounded by five bunkers.

 There is also an adjacent nine-hole executive par 3 golf course where you can hone your short game.

 I found the Bermuda grass fairways and greens to be quite firm and dry on this parkland style design.
 The conditioning was not as good as others I played in Panama.
-Dave Finn is our Canadian Correspondent.
-You can read more of his golf travel articles at www.golftravelandleisure.com
+You can read more of Dave Finn's golf travel articles at www.golftravelandleisure.com